Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 ```
 #### Securing the database

-Time to secure our database by removing the test database and user and set our own root password.
-Run the command 'mariadb-secure-installation' you should get the following output.
+It's time to secure our database by removing the test database and user and set our own root password.
+Run the command `mariadb-secure-installation`, you should get the following output.

 ```
 # mariadb-secure-installation